 • People are lead to believe our potential peaks early then declines.
 Middle and later adulthood is prime time for developing potential.

 • The limits imposed by aging leads to diminished possibilities.
 Awareness of “outer” losses and decline is often accompanied by a recognition of “inner” gains and growth.

-Look for some exciting program updates in the coming months with increased class options, individualized programming based on current needs, and improved space within the Wellness Center!
+Look for some exciting program updates in the coming months with increased class options, individualized programming, and improved space within the Wellness Center!